Olen/home-assistant-skisporet/README.md

 * copy all the files from this repo to the new folder

 ## Config
-To set up a new sensor, you need the URL to the popup window on the map from skisporet.no
+To set up a new sensor, you need the track-id from skisporet.no
-* Open the map in a browser
+* Open the map in a browser https://skisporet.no/
-* Open developer mode in the browser
 * Click on the track you want the sensor to follow
+* Click "Del løype" at the upper right corner of the popup
-* Find the URL of the opened modal window in the developer tools
+* Find the track id in the URL to copy: e.g. skisporet.no/?fitTs2Id=**12345**&highlightTs2Id=**12345**&map=norges_grunnkart

-The url should be something like `https://skisporet.no/trackstatus/trackstatuspopup:StatusWithRouteInTabsHtml/20067/1616262206395/37125573/60.676331341445966/7.995042800903321`
 - Of course the numbers will be different for different tracks

 * Add the following to your sensor-config in HA: